 Unfortunately, the area at the tip of the triangle was not one of the areas surveyed.
 It was thought that if there was any prior surface mining done it was on veins like in much of Goldfield, and VMS deposits were not even contemplated.
 Today is has been discovered that the areas studied then are all surrounded by black Chlorite-altered rock.

 The data from the first survey was “sat-on” for about 9 years until more geology was learned.
 More gear was rented from Geometrics, and this time the new 24-channel “Geode” system was rented that uses a standard laptop for a computer.
-8 areas were studied this time; VMS deposits were not recognized yet, but it was apparent that the disturbed areas studied this time were round or oval pits and not trenches from mining veins.
+8 areas were studied this time; an IOCG deposits was not recognized yet, but it was apparent that the disturbed areas studied this time were round or oval pits and not trenches from mining veins.
 This time though, the area indicated from the triangle WAS tested (5000).

 The data was screened by software rented from Geometrics, and 4 of the best data sets were transmitted to Zapata Geophysical in Golden, CO to create tomograms.
 All 4 data sets returned excellent results.
 Line 5000 returned the best results and below is a draft showing the refraction lines.
 A pit approximately 125 feet long and 40 feet deep is indicated.
 The tomogram is looking east into the hillside, and there is ridge of black chlorite altered rock that outcrops where the subterranean ridge is indicated on the left side.
 Another filled-in pit is indicated on the far left and it was not surveyed.
 It is at least as large as the one in the center and is centered on the bottom of the wash.
-Both pits are surrounded by intense black Chlorite-alteration.
+Both pits are surrounded by intense black Chlorite-alteration (which is strongly magnetic).

 Below is a photo showing the position and locations of the seismic lines of surveys that were completed that were analyzed by geophysicists and returned results indicating filled-in pits.